deepak16375/100DaysOfCode-Python/README.md

 ### Day 6:
 - 🎉 Delved into the world of functions and mastered indentation in Python.
 - 💻 Conquered exciting code challenges, including solving the maze!
+### Day 7:
+- 🔄 Practiced previous concepts - loops (for, while), if/else, lists, range.
+- 🎮 Crafted a Hangman project, combining learned concepts into a fun game!

 ## Projects